 2. Keeping your webinar more focused is key

-You don’t want your webinar to be a mini version of your course, or tell your entire life story.
+You don’t want your webinar to be a mini version of your best online course, or tell your entire life story.
 It should have clear objectives using a sales psychology and proven webinar formula that can convert cold leads.